RQConf_PartnerLoginUrl RQConf_CheckUrl

 If the amount you have to subtract exceeds 30%, contact us to find out if you can subtract the entire amount.

-You can therefore subtract from the employee's gross remuneration for the pay period the entire amount that corresponds to 125% of the amount withheld from the employee's remuneration for the purchase of preferred shares qualifying under the CIP ($250 (125% × $200)).
+You can therefore subtract from the employee's gross remuneration for the pay period the entire amount that corresponds to 125% of the amount withheld from their remuneration for the purchase of preferred shares qualifying under the CIP ($250 (125% × $200)).